-Just along the river from Strawberry Hill is another gem of a house with an artistic pedigree.
-Britain’s greatest landscape painter, JMW Turner, of The Fighting Temeraire fame was also attracted to the Thames side location and bought a plot of land there in 1807.
-He designed a small villa for himself and his father a retired wigmaker.
-After many years of neglect Sandycombe Lodge was rescued and has been restored as near as possible to the home that Turner built.
+Just along the river from Strawberry Hill, Britain’s greatest landscape painter, JMW Turner, of The Fighting Temeraire fame was also attracted to the Thames side location.
+In 1807 he designed a small villa for himself and his father a retired wigmaker.
+Today, Sandycombe Lodge has been restored as near as possible to the home that Turner built.

 I attended the show with a complimentary ticket, all opinions are my own.

 Afterwards head to a cosy and historic pub for fish and chips or sausage and mash.
-I’m keen to visit The George Inn, Southwark.
+Try The George Inn, Southwark.
 It’s owned by the National Trust and is the only galleried coaching inn left in London.
 Shakespeare may have been a regular and Dickens mentions it in Little Dorrit.
 75 -77 Borough High Street, SE1

-Alternatively stroll along the footpath north of the river from Hammersmith to Chiswick between river views and handsome listed houses.
-The Dove, Hammersmith is a great place to start or finish a riverside ramble.
+Alternatively head to west London to stroll along the footpath north of the Thames river.
+There’s a lovely walk from Hammersmith to Chiswick with river views and handsome listed houses.
+The Dove, Hammersmith is a great pub to start or finish a riverside ramble.
 Charles II and Nell Gwynne ate there and you can too.

 Please note that all visitor information here is for guidance only.
 Please check the relevant websites for the most up to date information on tickets, entrance requirements, opening times etc.

 Visiting London in November or December?
 Don’t miss the spectacular light trail at Kew Gardens